beemojs/beemo/docs/drivers/typescript.md

 ## Usage

 In your configuration module, install the driver and TypeScript.
-Create a file at `configs/typescript.js` in which to house your TypeScript configuration.
+Create a file at `configs/typescript.js` or `lib/configs/typescript.js` in which to house your TypeScript configuration.

 In your consuming project, enable the driver by adding `typescript` to your `drivers` config.